KRC Zuid-West-Vlaanderen: History

 Racing Club Harelbeke was founded in 1930 and it registered the same year to the Belgian Football Association to become the matricule n°1615.
-In 1955 the club changed its name to K.R.C.
-Harelbeke.
+In 1955 the club changed its name to KRC Harelbeke.
 It appeared for the first time in the second division in 1978 and would eventually become a regular in that division, playing the final round four times before it won it in 1995.
 Harelbeke achieved its best ranking with a 5th place in 1998 right behind Anderlecht.

+At the end of the 2000–01 season, the club was relegated to the second division and subsequently changed its name from KRC Harelbeke to KRC Zuid-West-Vlaanderen.
+The following year, the matricule n°1615 merged with KSV Ingelmunster to become KSV Ingelmunster-Zuid-West, a club now known again as KRC Harelbeke.
+The reason of the fusion was that Zuid-West-Vlaanderen went into liquidation after it was refused its license.